tayyabahamna-design/EDUSENSEI/replit.md

-# AI Teaching Assistant
+# AI Assistant

 ## Overview

-AI Teaching Assistant is a pure AI-powered conversational application designed to help primary school teachers with their daily teaching needs.
+AI Assistant is a pure AI-powered conversational application designed as a helpful, knowledgeable, and conversational AI companion.
 The application provides an intelligent chatbot interface that supports multimodal interactions including text, voice messages, image analysis, and document processing.
-Built with a beautiful, colorful interface using pink, yellow, and blue themes, it offers a friendly and intuitive experience for educators.
+Built with a beautiful, colorful interface using pink, yellow, and blue themes, it offers a friendly and intuitive experience for users.

-The application serves as an intelligent companion for teachers, providing instant access to AI-powered assistance for lesson planning, classroom management advice, educational resources, and general teaching support through natural conversation.
-The application now features a comprehensive curriculum navigation system that allows teachers to select specific grades (1-5), subjects (English, Math, Science, Islamiyat), chapters, and topics to receive targeted lesson plans, assessments, activities, and teaching tips.
+The application serves as a versatile AI assistant, providing instant access to AI-powered help with coding, writing, analysis, creative tasks, general questions, and much more through natural conversation.
+It maintains assessment capabilities and curriculum navigation features while expanding to serve as a general-purpose AI assistant that adapts to user needs and communication styles.

 ## User Preferences